 How we approach the world of work, with increasing numbers of millennials joining the workforce every year, needs to change, if we are to stay in tune with the needs of a new generation.

 Millennials, those born between 1980 and 2000, are about to become the largest number of employed within the global workforce.
-We explore what it is that makes millennials unique as employees and how the way they work, looks set to revolutionize the world of work for years to come.
+We explore what it is that makes millennials unique as employees and how the way they work, looks set to revolutionise the world of work for years to come.

 What makes millennials unique as employees?